 Saturday November 23, 2019, 10:00 am-2:00 pm

 Activities at Cross River Heritage Center: Lefse & Krumkake Demonstrations, Make & Take Card

 Last Chance to purchase Quilt Raffle tickets - drawing at 2 pm

 Gift Shop Sale 30% Off! (except books & local artist consignment art)

 Activities at Schroeder Town Hall, 124 Cramer Road, Schroeder 55613:

-Read our recent newsletter
+Read our featured newsletter

 Financial statements available upon request.